-This is a new course based on an innovative collaboration between the Cardiff School of Social Sciences, the School of Journalism, Media and Cultural Studies and Techniquest, an internationally renowned science discovery centre based in Cardiff.
+This is a course based on an innovative collaboration between the Cardiff School of Social Sciences, the School of Journalism, Media and Cultural Studies and Techniquest, an internationally renowned science discovery centre based in Cardiff.

 By drawing on teaching, research and practical expertise in Journalism and Media Studies, the Public Understanding of Science and Science Communication the course offers students a unique blend of the practical and theoretical skills needed to understand the relationships between science, society and the media.